 A recent study, published in the American Journal of Geriatric Psychiatry, compared the cognitive health of veterans with and without depression alongside their reported level of physical activity and the presence of a variation to a genetic protein known to improve brain plasticity.
 The study data was gathered from 1,386 U.S. military veterans over the age of 50; each took a web-based survey that included the Cogstate Brief Battery.

 Study Links Repetitive Head Impacts and Traumatic Brain Injury with Depression and Cognitive Dysfunction

-New research has reinforced the direct relationship between repetitive head impacts, traumatic brain injury and neurological dysfunction later in life.
-While a logical link exists, this most recent study provides insight into not only cognitive challenges, like working memory, processing speed, learning and reaction time, but also the onset of depression as a result of experience with contact sports, physical abuse or military service.
+New research reinforces the relationship between repetitive head impacts, traumatic brain injury and neurological dysfunction later in life.
+While a logical link exists, this most recent study provides insight into not only cognitive challenges, but also the onset of depression as a result of experience with contact sports, physical abuse or military service.

 A4 Study Baseline Data Show C3 Computerized Battery has Potential as Proxy for Paper and Pencil Measures in AD Prevention Trials